WFxRayZ/About-me/README.md

 🍕 THIS IS AN ACCOUNT FOR UPLOADING MY GROUP PROJECTS FORM SCHOOL OR OTHER PERSONAL INTERESTING PROJECTS.

-🍕 I'm a student students who are enthusiastic about pursuing Computer Science with a specialization in Cybersecurity.
+🍕 I'm a student who are enthusiastic about pursuing Computer Science with a specialization in Cybersecurity.

 # Soft-Skills 🦑
 🥩 Problem Solving